📢 Get 50% off shorts when you buy gloves (automatically applied)

 What Are Hand Wraps and Why They Matter

-Hand wraps are protective strips of fabric designed to safeguard fighters' hands during training and competition.
+Hand wraps are protective strips of fabric designed to safeguard a fighter's hands during training and competition.
 These essential pieces of protective gear create a secure foundation between your hands and boxing gloves.

 Types of Hand Wraps Available